Suspect in slaying of Tennessee deputy captured after manhunt

 Breaking News Emails

-The agency said Dickson County sheriff's Sgt.
-Daniel Baker was killed after responded to a call about a suspicious car on Wednesday.
-The deputy's car was eventually tracked by GPS to a wooded area 2 or 3 miles away, and the deputy was found dead inside of it.
+Dickson County sheriff's Sgt.
+Daniel Baker was killed after responding to a call about a suspicious car on Wednesday, the state police agency said.
+Baker couldn't be contacted for some time, but the deputy's car was eventually tracked by GPS to a wooded area 2 or 3 miles away.
+The deputy was found dead inside of it.

-Wiggins was found by a Tennessee Highway Patrol trooper not far from where the shooting occurred, the Tennessean reported, citing the Hickman County Sheriff's Office.
+Wiggins was found by a Tennessee Highway Patrol trooper not far from where the shooting occurred, the Tennessean reported, citing Hickman County Sheriff Randal Ward.

+"From my understanding he was laying on the side of the road," Ward said.

 Breaking News Emails